3rd Hum Awards: Winners and nominees

 The nominees for public voting were announced on 9 March 2015, on ceremony website.
 Only seven categories were set open for public voting in Viewers Choice Categories with three categories from Television and two categories from Fashion and Music segments.
 Voting lines were closed on 25 March 2015 for all the viewers choice categories, announcing the rest of the categories.
 While on 2 April 2015 the rest of nominations were announced.
 Sadqay Tumhare received the most nominations with fifteen total and Muhabbat Subha Ka Sitara Hai came in second with twelve.

 The winners were announced during the awards ceremony on 9 April 2015.
-Momina Duraid consecutively won third time and total of four Best Drama Serial award as a producer.
+Momina Duraid consecutively won third time and total of four Best Drama Serial awards as a producer.
 For the first time since the first ceremony, all the four acting awards went to different dramas.
 Sadqay Tumhare and Bunty I Love You became the only dramas that were nominated before the completion of their broadcast, ultimately winning Best Drama serial - Popular and Best Drama Serial - Jury respectively.
 For the third in a row ceremony had a tie with the respective wins of Danish Taimoor and Imran Aslam for Hum Tehray Gunahgaar and Susraal Mera respectively in Best Soap Actor category.
 Khalil-ur-Rehman Qamar became the first male person to win the Best Writer Drama Serial award.
-Momina Duraid with four, Mahira Khan, and Samiya Mumtaz and Adnan Malik with two each, were the only individuals to win multiple trophies.
+Momina Duraid with four, Mahira Khan, and Samiya Mumtaz and Adnan Malik, with two each, were the only individuals to win multiple trophies.

 Winners are listed first and highlighted in boldface.